Lie algebra deformations in characteristic 2: Modular vectorial Lie algebras as deforms of each other

-Now consider the Lie algebra with this bracket \eqref{comm}, the case $\alpha = 0$ including.
-Since we obtained this bracket from a trivial deformation (for $\alpha\neq 0$), the Lie algebra obtained is isomorphic to the initial Lie algebra $\fpo_B(d;\un)$.
-What is the Lie algebra for $\alpha=0$ isomorphic to?
+We now consider the Lie algebra with the bracket \eqref{comm} for any $\alpha$.
+Because we obtained this bracket from a trivial deformation (for $\alpha\neq 0$), the obtained Lie algebra is isomorphic to the initial Lie algebra $\fpo_B(d;\uN)$.
+To what is the Lie algebra for $\alpha=0$ isomorphic?